A Dynamic Energy Mix

 Oil and Natural Gas

-coal was not significantly slowed during the Great Depression.
-In the mid-1900s they became widely
+grew rapidly.
+Unlike coal their use was not significantly damaged during the Great Depression.

 Demand for oil and gas grew rapidly and they each surpassed coal in importance in the mid-1900's.